phamkhanhquan197/FedKLS/README.md

 - `lr` : This field specifies the learning rate for each client's training process.
 - `save_train_res` : This field specifies whether to save the training results.
 It could be either `true` or `false`.
 If `save_train_res` is set to `true`, all the output data like accuracy, loss, time of each round would be saved in the `out` directory.
-- `total_cpus` : 10  no. of CPU cores that are assigned for all simulation
+- `total_cpus` : No. of CPU cores that are assigned for all simulation
-- `total_gpus` :  no. of GPU's assigned for whole simulation
+- `total_gpus` :  No. of GPU's assigned for whole simulation
 - `gpu` : True or False, Use GPU for training or not.
 Default to False
-- `num_cpus` : 1  no. of CPU cores that are assigned for each actor Default to 1
+- `num_cpus` : No. of CPU cores that are assigned for each actor Default to 1
 - `num_gpus` : Fraction of GPU assigned to each actor. (num_cpus and num_gpus can only used in simulation mode if `simulation` is set to `True`) For more details on this please refer to https://flower.dev/docs/framework/how-to-run-simulations.html and https://docs.ray.io/en/latest/ray-core/scheduling/resources.html